lucaboesch/moodle-quizaccess_safeexambrowser/README.txt

 Safe Exam Browser quiz access rule

 This quiz access rule was created by Tim Hunt at the Open University.
-It can be used with versions 2.2 of Moodle, or later.
+It can be used with versions 2.3.7 of Moodle, or later.
+(For Moodle 2.4, you should be using 2.4.4 or later.)

 If you install this plugin, there is a new option 'Allowed browser exam keys' on the quiz settings form where you can enter valid keys for version of SEB